Don Mueang–Suvarnabhumi–U-Tapao high-speed railway: Construction contracts and progress

 Two rival consortia vied for the airport link contract.
 The Charoen Pokphand (CP) Group-led consortium consisting of Italian-Thai Development, China Railway Construction Corporation Ltd, CH.
 Karnchang, and Bangkok Expressway and Metro, won the project with a 224 billion baht bid in December 2018.
 Their winning bid is valid until 8 November 2019.
 Until 16 October 2019, the consortium had refused to sign the contract, citing land expropriation and eviction problems and the consortium's request that the government share the risk in the project.
 Negotiations were further complicated by the resignation of the entire board of the State Railway.
 On 16 October 2019, news reports announced that the CP consortium intends to sign the rail deal on 25 October.
 The project was eventually approved in October 2019 as a public private partnership between the Thai government and Charoen Pokphand/China Railway Construction Corporation.
 The assets will revert to state ownership after 50 years.

+Construction project

+The high-speed rail project connecting three airports involves constructing a route over the existing Airport Rail Link to connect to the three main airports in Bangkok and its surrounding areas: Don Mueang Airport, Suvarnabhumi Airport, and U-Tapao Airport in Rayong Province.
+This also includes connections between Bangkok and the Eastern Economic Corridor (EEC).
+The construction details are as follows: